hidayathms/terraform-basics/README.md

 --

 ## Provisioners in terraform
-In Terraform, "provisioners" are used to execute scripts or commands on a local or remote machine as part of the resource creation process.
-They can be useful for bootstrapping a resource, performing configuration management tasks, or running arbitrary commands as part of the infrastructure provisioning process.
-Provisioners are typically used to complement the declarative nature of Terraform with imperative actions that need to be performed on the resources.
+In Terraform, "provisioners" are used to execute scripts or certain tasks or commands on a local or remote machine as part of the resource creation process.

+Provisioners is a sub-block in resource.
+Resource attributes can be used inside provisioner and those should be referred as self.<attribute>
+Provisioners by default are create-time-provisioners we can make multiple provisioners and provisioner types also in the same resource.

 There are several types of provisioners in Terraform: